 World trade is some 60% of world GDP.
-Most of it takes place between countries of the developed world: in 2018, 63% of world exports were made by 15 if not all rich, at least powerful, countries.
-(Place China, Mexico and Russia in the category you want.)
+Most of it takes place between countries of the developed world: in 2022, 65% of world exports were made by 16 rich countries — plus China, Mexico, India and Brazil.
 And these exports were made mostly by very large companies.
 SMEs (small and medium-sized enterprises) make up less than 20% of world trade.

 It is that these rich and powerful countries talk about free trade but practice managed trade.
 In 2017, about 50% of world trade took place between countries that had signed a Preferential Trade Agreement, and one third was regulated by “deep trade agreements” (UNCTAD’s terminology, not ours).
 The number of agreements in force has doubled in the past 15 years to about 300 today.
 International trade is also highly regulated through the imposition of technical barriers to trade with almost 70% of world trade affected (UNCTAD again).

 There are all kinds of arguments put forward by these countries for managing trade.
 These range from national security (not always convincing) to dealing in endangered species (much more so).
 Many trade items and industries have now become “strategic” and on-shoring is very much talked about.
 Behind all this managed trade are the lobbyists of very large companies.
 SMEs are mere spectators — but this may change.

 If you are an SME, your government needs you.
 You are vital to its economy.
 Your employees vote it in or out of office (at least in the west).
 SMEs account for the great majority of existing businesses and really represent the basis of the world’s economy.
 The government has a love-hate relationship with major corporations that grow by eating each other, shedding jobs, and contributing covertly to its coffers—but it should really love you.